algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -Either by verifying the device or by going to the signboard on itself we would be able to know if it had internet or not

-- Finally, what we expect from the device is to be connected to the wifi so that we can have feedback.
+-Finally, what we expect from the device is to be connected to the wifi so that we can have feedback.

 Status: Test unsolved